 Since 2006, the Center for Asian Business has awarded 22 research grants to LMU faculty.
-These grants - worth $5,000 each - are awarded to tenured track faculty with at least one year of teaching experience at LMU.
+These grants - worth $5,000 each - are awarded to full-time faculty with at least one year of teaching experience at LMU.
 Consistent with the center's mission, these endowed research fellowships were established to deepen our understanding of Asian culture, history, politics, religions, economics and business.

-Applications are welcome from LMU faculty who may be interested in Asian topics suggested by the donating families.
-Although research may address broader Asian topics, topics related to Korea will be given special consideration.
+Applications are welcome from LMU faculty who are interested in research topics on Asia, as suggested by the donating families.
+Although research may address broader Asian topics, topics related to Korea will be given special consideration as the donors indicated.